Forecast Date: June 6, 2023

-ED posts solicitations at FedBizOpps (FBO).
-FBO is the single point on the Internet where vendors can access information needed to bid on government contracts over $25,000.00.
-Vendors may view a synopsis, download a solicitation, and register to receive notification of modifications to existing notices.
-FBO provides the capability to search for business opportunities by agency, posted date, classification code, and NAICS code.
-Opportunities for GSA schedule holders may be found at GSA's e-Buy website.
-Opportunities may also be solicited through Government Wide Acquisition Contracts (GWAC) or Agency contracts, or made through direct awards to 8(a) firms.
+The US Department of ED publishes solicitations on SAM.GOV.
+SAM.GOV is a website where vendors can get the information, they need to bid on government contracts worth more than $25,000.
+Vendors can read a synopsis, download a solicitation, and sign up to receive alerts when existing notices are updated.
+Search for business opportunities on SAM.GOV by agency, posted date, classification code, and NAICS code.
+The GSA e-Buy website lists opportunities for GSA schedule holders and opportunities through Government Wide Acquisition Contracts (GWAC), Agency contracts, or direct awards to 8(a) firms.

 Small businesses, SBA 8(a) certified, HUBZone certified, Service-Disabled Veteran-Owned Small Business (SDVOSB) Program certified and Women-Owned Small Business (WOSB) Program certified businesses should check the opportunities on the Forecast they are interested in.
 Businesses may contact the individuals named on the Forecast for information about a specific requirement.
 Capability statements may be sent electronically to the Office of Small and Disadvantaged Business Utilization (OSDBU) at firstname.lastname@example.org or they may be faxed to (202) 245-6304.
 Alternatively, a hard copy can be mailed to the following address:

 U.S. Department of Education/OSDBU

 The Forecast is available for viewing and/or downloading:

 MS Excel (94 KB) - FY 2023 Forecast of Contract Opportunities

 In order to view the ED Forecast, please download the file using Google Chrome.
 Microsoft Explorer/Edge users should download the Forecast workbook to their computer in order to open the file.Top